 Perfect for general and special educators and supervisors, the book also comes with a study guide so you can collaborate on the book with building or district colleagues.
 With the practical information in this book, you’ll understand how to teach with higher expectations and rigor so that all students can feel successful.

 Table of Contents

-Dr. Brad Witzel is the Adelaide Worth Daniels Distinguished Professor of Education at Western Carolina University, and has worked as a classroom teacher and before that as a paraeducator with high-achieving students with disabilities.
+Dr. Bradley S. Witzel is the Adelaide Worth Daniels Distinguished Professor of Education at Western Carolina University and has worked as a classroom teacher and before that as a paraeducator with high-achieving students with disabilities.